metaplex-foundation/digital-asset-rpc-infrastructure/README.md

       ...
       - GF_LOG_MODE=file
 ```
-and set Solana Rust logs to error level:
+and set Solana Rust logs to error level (it is already set to error level now in the current docker compose file):
 ```
   solana:
     ...